Qumulo/docs/supermicro.md

 1. In the **3.
 Create a password for your admin account** section, set the password for your administrative account.

 ## Appendix
-The following appendix contains the currently known behavior of Supermicro nodes and the technical specifications for Supermicro 153 TB, 76 TB, and 30 TB nodes.
+The following appendix contains the currently known behavior of Supermicro All-NVMe nodes and the technical specifications for 153 TB, 76 TB, and 30 TB nodes.

 ### Known Behavior
-The following is the currently known behavior for Supermicro nodes.
+The following is the currently known behavior for Supermicro All-NVMe nodes.

 #### Firmware
 Don't update your node firmware unless a Qumulo representative instructs you to perform an update.

 ##### Data Center Management Suite (DCMS) Licenses
-If a DCMS license isn't installed on a Supermicro node, the Field Verification Tool (FVT) fails, preventing you from installing Qumulo Core.
+If a DCMS license isn't installed on a Supermicro All-NVMe node, the Field Verification Tool (FVT) fails, preventing you from installing Qumulo Core.
 A DCMS license from Supermicro is required for Qumulo Core to work correctly.

-### Supermicro Technical Specifications
+### Supermicro All-NVMe Technical Specifications
 <table cellspacing="0" cellpadding="0">
 <thead>
 <tr>